Film Spoilers and

 Lying and Scheming Lena Married Ray To Acquire His Money; Confined to a Mental Institution, Ray Conspired with Larry's Wife Elaine to Find Insane Revenge - He Strangled Lena

 The increasingly-paranoid and distrustful Ray was soon accusing her of being a perpetual and deceitful liar ("If the things you tell me aren't true, then what is true?") regarding her identity, her friends, the bruises on her leg, her afternoon disappearances to conduct an affair with friend Larry (Frederic Lehne), and her past.
-He accused her of stealing his house, his children, and of being a psychopath.
+He accused her of stealing his house, his children, and of being a psychopath, intent on having him declared insane.

-After he slapped her, she was able to have him committed in an institution - where he faked insanity and sedation, while he was scheming with Larry's wife Elaine (Bess Armstrong) to find revenge.
+After he slapped her, she was able to have him committed in an institution for six months of observation - where he faked insanity and sedation, while he was scheming with Larry's wife Elaine (Bess Armstrong) to find revenge.

 Dressed to Kill (1980)

-Psychiatrist Dr. Elliott Was Both a Trans-Sexual ("Bobbi") and The Homicidal Murderer of Kate
+Psychiatrist Dr. Elliott Was Both a Trans-Sexual ("Bobbi" Wearing a Blonde Wig) and The Homicidal Murderer of Kate

 The film ended with another nightmarish shower sequence in which Liz dreamed that the insane and vengeful doctor had escaped from a mental hospital after strangling a nurse, and wore the nurse's shoes as disguise.
 He killed her with a sharp razor blade after she had stepped out of a shower -- similar to a violent rape/sex fantasy scene in the film's opening shower scene - however, Liz woke up screaming (and holding her neck) to end the film.